joannaortega/Moon/posts/index.md

 ---
 layout: post-list
 title: Operation: FemForEveryone
-excerpt: "My Push for Feminism for Everyone"
+excerpt: "The Revolution for Feminism for Everyone"
 comments: false
 ---